KamandaWycliffe/analysis/README.md

-- 👋 Hi, I’m @Wycliffe Kamanda.
+- 👋 Hi, I’m Kamanda.
 A Certified Ethical Hacker and Data Scientist

 <!---
 Wyclefo/Wyclefo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.